University of Ioannina: Ioannina Biomedical Research Institute

 The Biomedical Research Institute (BRI) was founded in 1998.
 It operated as an autonomous institute until 2001, under the name Ioannina Biomedical Research Institute (IBRI).

 From September 2001, the institute was merged with the Foundation for Research and Technology-Hellas (FORTH), and its new name is Foundation for Research and Technology-Hellas/Biomedical Research Institute.

 BRI has three research directions: Molecular Medicine, Biomedical Technology, and Molecular Epidemiology.
 In order to fulfill the research aims the institute has established collaborations with the Medical School of the University of Ioannina, as well as with other departments of the university, the University Hospital, and the other institutes of FORTH.

 Institute of Transportation & Telecommunications

 The University of Ioannina has allied with the regional local authorities and industrial partners to establish an Institute of Transportation & Telecommunication in Igoumenitsa.
-The institute's expertise in transportation and telecommunication will be concentrated on research, consultancy, and regional development.

 University Library and Information Centre

 The University of Ioannina has the largest, in terms of effective surface area (14,500 sq. m. divided into six storeys), single library in Greece, which has been named the University of Ioannina Library and Information Centre.

 The equipment of the library includes 31 workstations, 504 reading stations, a 120-seat auditorium, an Art Gallery Exhibition Room, a Seminar Room with a seating capacity of 20 people, and 12 carrels.

-Users can check availability on the online library catalogue (OPAC) and use photocopying and reservation services.
-The professionally qualified librarians run training sessions on information handling techniques and assist the users with their inquiries.